The Pet Adoption Center of Orange County connects adoptable pets with loving people and the resources they need to be a family for life.

 » We accept dogs from local animal control agencies, animal welfare organizations, and certain owner surrenders, thereby reducing shelter operational stress and overcrowding.

-» All dogs in our care receive food, water, shelter, medical attention, and socialization from staff and volunteers in an open, stress-free environment that keeps them happy, healthy, and adoptable.
+» All dogs in our care are treated as though they are already in their forever home, with food and medication tailored to their individual needs, and extensive socialization from staff and volunteers in an open, stress-free environment that keeps them happy, healthy, and adoptable.

 » We help ensure successful placements and reduce returns by matching dogs with highly compatible people and families.

 » All dogs receive mandatory sterilization, up-to-date vaccinations, and an identification microchip.